Our Staff

-Before joining Monterey Bay National Marine Sanctuary Foundation, Kelly served as the Board Chairperson for Save Our Shores, as well as the Interim Executive Director of Save Our Shores and Save the Waves Foundation.
-She led the Santa Cruz County Chapter of the American Red Cross and was the Director of Workforce Development Services, Santa Cruz County, as well as served as a consultant to several marine conservation nonprofit start-ups.
-Kelly holds a law degree and worked as an attorney in Santa Cruz for many years before making the jump to full-time non-profit management.
+Before founding and leading the Monterey Bay chapter of the National Marine Sanctuary Foundation in 2018, Kelly served as Board Chair and Interim Executive Director of Save Our Shores, as well as Interim Executive Director of Save the Waves Foundation.
+She also previously led the Santa Cruz County Chapter of the American Red Cross and served as Director of Workforce Development Services for the County of Santa Cruz/Goodwill of Central Coast.
+Additionally, she has consulted for several marine conservation nonprofit start-ups.

 Board of Directors